 EEE Indirect Registers

-The EEE function is for the copper ports only.
-The EEE registers are provided on global and per port basis.
-These registers are read/write using indirect memory access as below: LPI means Low Power Idle.
+The EEE function is for all copper ports only.
+The EEE registers are provided on global and per-port basis.
+These registers are read/write using indirect memory access as below: LPI means low power idle.

 EEE Global Registers